muralikarumuru/beautiful-jekyll/aboutme.md

 author: muralikarumuru
 categories: [About Me]
 ---
-I'm a data architect with strong focus on modern data engineering solutions using azure data platform services to translate data into valuable insights.
-I design and build different types of data models to fulfil data needs of the various business areas.
+I'm an experienced, hands-on data architect and data engineering lead with strong focus on modern data engineering solutions using azure data platform services to translate data into valuable insights.
+I design and build data models to fulfil data needs of the various business areas.
+I have helped clients to deliver business intelligence solutions in supply chain domain and cloud data analytics solutions in airlines sector.

-I occasionally blog here about the technologies I'm working on and learning experience.
-I enjoy reading books in my free time.
+I occasionally blog about the technologies I'm working on and learning experience.
+Away from the computer, I enjoy reading books and likes to be in the fresh air.

-I live with my family in Hyderabad, India but we are currently in United Kingdom for a work assignment.